 As consumer behaviors relative to search have changed, so too have the demands on content and SEO teams.
 When searchers ask questions, we want to be the ones who give the answers.

-That’s why Answer Engine Optimization has come into its own as a specific subfield of SEO and content strategy.
+That’s why Answer Engine Optimization (AEO) has come into its own as a specific subfield of SEO and content strategy.

 AEO seems straightforward enough, and the basics of it are.
 Still, it’s essential to understand how it fits into a broader content strategy and how you can be the source of information when your target audience asks its most burning questions.